Bacons-1890-london-majesty-maps.jpg

 Nearly fifty years on, Salò still resists assimilation.
 It cannot be comfortably classified as erotic, nor dismissed as mere shock cinema.
 Instead, it confronts its audience with a question that remains urgent: is decadence the domain of the marginal perverse, or does it reside at the heart of society itself, in the institutions that normalize cruelty under the guise of order?
 Watching Salò is an ordeal, but one Pasolini insists we cannot look away from – because what it depicts, however stylized, is never wholly past.

 Visually, Tokyo Decadence juxtaposes sterile hotel rooms, neon nightscapes, and quiet domestic interiors with moments of brutal intimacy.
+With very few exceptions, the mise en scène conveys a predominantly Western sense of décor and design.
+Most of the interiors, whether of sterile hotel rooms or expensive high-rise apartments, could just as well be in Los Angeles or London.
+One looks in vain for the tatami mats or sliding, paper-panelled doors that one sees in a film by Ozu, nor does the traditional sex-worker appear costumed as a geisha, replaced by a woman garbed as a dominatrix.
 The camera frequently adopts a voyeuristic stance, implicating the viewer in Ai’s humiliation and the ritualized cruelty she endures.
 As The Guardian’s Peter Bradshaw observes, ‘Murakami doesn’t believe in light and shade.
 He loathes the Japanese society which uses its ‘wealth without pride’’ and frames sex and violence as entwined forces in a ‘rotten country’.
 Yet Murakami’s film is not without ambiguity.
 Ai is not simply a passive victim; there are moments when she appears to seek connection or escape – particularly in her reveries about a married artist she once loved.
 But these moments of longing are tentative, fragile, and destabilized by her profession and Tokyo’s unforgiving underworld.
 The narrative does not offer redemption or resolution, but a sense of Sisyphean repetition – cycles of degradation from which escape seems both necessary and impossible.

 Tokyo Decadence is a confronting, sombre work – neither erotic fantasy nor clean moral lesson – but a slow, steady dissolution of hope, dignity, and identity.
 It is not a film for comfort.
 Rather, it is a film-of-exposure: of shame, longing, and the damage wrought when love becomes unsellable.